JanuszJakubiak/dammr2024/README.md

 ```

 Observe the output for different obstacles around the robot.
-You may try to visualize the data with matplotlib.
+You may try to visualize the data with `matplotlib`.
 Design a formula to detect obstacles to be avoided (you may use a circular or a rectangular emergency region)